Ontario and Canada Legal Rights Explained

 I accept the respondent's submission that the use of the T4 slips in the criminal prosecution for the fraudulent receipt of benefits did not amount to the use of the document for a purpose different from the enforcement of the Act.
 The prosecution for fraud, just like a prosecution under the Act, was aimed at preserving the integrity of a benefits program that depended largely on accurate self-reporting of income.
 Self-reporting can only work if the state can identify and successfully prosecute those who do not honour their obligation to report fully and accurately.

-Thus - in D'Amour - criminal prosecution is NOT a qualitatively distinct legal procedure from welfare administration (contrary to that age-old distinction between the civil and the criminal law).
-Apparently the criminal justice system is actually a supporting agency of the Ministry of Community and Social Services - aiding in the tidy adminstration of Ontario's social assistance program.
+Thus - in D'Amour - criminal prosecution is not a qualitatively distinct legal procedure from welfare administration (contrary to that age-old distinction between the civil and the criminal law).
+Apparently the criminal justice system is actually a supporting agency of the Ministry of Community and Social Services - aiding in the tidy administration of Ontario's social assistance program.
 (One wonders if prosecutions for murder and manslaughter are similarly ancillary to the mandate of the provincial Ministry of Health to care for the well-being of its citizens.)

 Not only has the court in D'Amour mistaken the early (indeed ubiquitous)presence of the fraud concern in the welfare administrative process, it has gone further to re-categorize criminal fraud itself as an aspect of that same administrative process.
 In this fashion the engagement of constitutional procedural protections are even further delayed - perhaps forever.